towalink/wgfrontend/README.md

 An interactive set-up assistant queries for the needed configuration data and sets up the environment.
 Once everything is configured, "wgfrontend" drops root privileges and runs a small web server on port 8080 to serve the web frontend.

-Note that the changes done by wgfrontend in the WireGuard configuration file do not take affect automatically.
-The new configuration needs to be taken over to the WireGuard interface manually.
-Automating this is on the roadmap.

 ---